 This beautiful 18th century church is a short walk away from the Old Town and houses the heart of the world-famous composer, Frédéric Chopin.

 It is said that with his last breath; he asked for his heart to be removed and for it to be taken back to Poland.
 He was terrified of waking up in his coffin, and said to his sister Ludwika, “Swear to make them cut me open, so that I won’t be buried alive.”

 Frédéric’s last wish was granted.
-They removed his heart and placed it in a jar of what was thought to be Cognac to help preserve it.
-Ludwika then smuggled it past Russian border guards back into Warsaw.
+They removed his heart and placed it in a jar of what was thought to be cognac to help preserve it.
+Ludwika then smuggled it past Russian border guards and back into Warsaw.

 WARSAW ROYAL CASTLE

 Warsaw Royal Castle has served as a Royal Residence for centuries.
 It is at the entrance to the Old Town, just off the banks of the Vistula River.
 They built it in the 15th century and it was home to many Masovian Princes.
 When the capital of Poland moved from Kraków to Warsaw, it was then the seat of the King and his government.

 They have renovated it many times over the years, but the German army destroyed the church during World War II.
 They rebuilt the castle during the 1970s and 1980s, even using some of the rubble left over from the bombings.